Leonard Stanley Priory: Dissolution

-In August 1535, Henry VIII's court spent almost the entire month in Gloucestershire.
+In August 1535, Henry VIII and Anne Boleyn spent almost the entire month in Gloucestershire.
 After staying at Gloucester Abbey, the king travelled to Leonard Stanley arriving there on 6 August 1535.
 After visiting the priory and staying overnight, he then travelled on to Berkeley the following day.
 It was almost exactly three years later, on 11 June 1538, that Henry sent an imperative request to the Abbot of Gloucester to recall the monks from Stanley St Leonard.
 The priory had remained a Benedictine cell until its dissolution in 1538.
 The number of monks living there throughout the period is unknown though it is likely to have been relatively small, perhaps two or three.
 Three monks are recorded as being resident at the priory in 1538 when it was dissolved.
 At the dissolution the gross income of the priory was £126 0s 8d.
 Annual payments of 5s were made to Nicholas Wikes of the Manor House, £6 to the parish curate and £13 6s 8d to the vicar of Cam.

 A ninety-nine-year lease for the priory estate was granted to Sir William Kingston in September 1538.
 When William died on 14 September 1540, tenure passed to his son, Anthony.
 In February 1549, Edward VI granted the purchase of the estate to John Sandford.
 After the dissolution, the curate's stipend was paid by the owners of the priory estate, and parishioners were eventually granted access to the bell tower.